 Regardless of the scope of potential disruption, CAPTRUST intends to continue to provide service to its clients.

-In the unlikely event of a citywide or regional disruption, both of CAPTRUST’s other locations (“established recovery sites”) are in other cities.
-The first established recovery site is approximately 170 miles from its headquarters and the other is approximately 400 miles.
-Either alternate location can be used to restore time sensitive functions as soon as key employees are relocated to the facility.
+In the unlikely event of a citywide or regional disruption, several of CAPTRUST’s other locations (“established recovery sites”) are in other cities relatively close in proximity.
+The first established recovery site is approximately four miles from its headquarters and is located within Tierpoint's data center in Raleigh.
+The second is approximately 170 miles from its headquarters (in Charlotte, North Carolina) and the other is approximately 400 miles (Atlanta, Georgia).
+All alternate locations can be used to restore time sensitive functions as soon as key employees are relocated to the facility.
 In the event that any such disruption occurs, we have developed alternative service arrangements, systems, locations and contingency plans to ensure that any service is quickly restored.

 For those CAPTRUST clients who are utilizing Fidelity as custodian:

-Although CAPTRUST recognizes Fidelity as a Critical Business Constituent, Fidelity’s proprietary web-based platform permits access to your account remotely regardless of a business local, city-wide or regional disruption.
-For a summary of Fidelity’s Business Continuity Plan, please call CAPTRUST at (800) 216-0645 or you may reach Fidelity directly at 800-343-3548.
-Client may access their accounts by logging into www.fidelity.com.
+Although CAPTRUST recognizes Fidelity as a critical business constituent, Fidelity’s proprietary web-based platform permits access to your account remotely regardless of a business local, city-wide or regional disruption.
+For a summary of Fidelity’s business continuity plan, please call CAPTRUST at 800.216.0645 or you may reach Fidelity directly at 800.343.3548.
+Clients may access their accounts by logging into www.fidelity.com.

 For clients who are utilizing Charles Schwab as custodian: